Meet the Winemakers

 SHOP NOW

 This region is best known for its red wines which grow especially well on the steep slopes of the Neckar River and its tributaries.
 These steep slopes have a diverse range of soils which means wines from the Württemberg are widely varied in character.
 Red wines account for around 75% of the vineyard area and the most important white grape variety is the Riesling which accounts for around 18%.
-Our Württemberg producer of choice is Weingut Aldinger.
+Our Württemberg producers of choice are Aldinger and Jürgen Ellwanger.

 Building on 500 years of wine growing tradition, the current Aldinger family is proud to have one of the finest wine estates in Württemberg.
 Headed up by Gert Aldinger and supported by his sons Hansjörg and Matthias, the Aldinger philosophy is one of reduced yield and increased quality, something that becomes very apparent when you taste their wines and we have a stunning selection to share with you from entry level to Grand Cru.